Aarthi-14/EDA-on-Poland-Otodom-Website---Python-Project/README.md

 # Project: Analyzing Real Estate Trends on otodom.pl
 Otodom.pl is the valuable resource for real estate market website in Poland.
-This site helps to anyone looking for Apartments, Prices, Locations in & around Poland
+This site helps to anyone looking for Apartments, Prices, Locations in Poland.

 ## Source
 The dataset for this project was obtained from otodom.pl, a prominent real estate website in Poland.